uber-go/guide/src/interface-receiver.md

 sPtrs := map[int]*S{1: {"A"}}

-// You can call both Read and Write if the map stores pointers. sPtrs[1].Read() sPtrs[1].Write("test")
+// You can call both Read and Write if the map stores pointers,
+// because pointers are intrinsically addressable. sPtrs[1].Read() sPtrs[1].Write("test")
 ```